 Refrigerator Storage

 Store your cream in an airtight container in the refrigerator.
-It stays fresh for up to twenty four hours.
-Before using again, gently stir to refresh texture.
+It stays fresh for up to twenty-four hours.
+Before using again, gently stir to refresh the texture.

 Freezer Storage

-Freezing a whipped cream is possible but changes texture slightly.
+Freezing whipped cream is possible, but it changes texture slightly.
 Freeze in small portions and thaw slowly in the refrigerator.
 Use thawed cream as a topping rather than for piping.